Farm Kitchen Workshop

 The next evolution of Pause & Pivot Farm - a place where growing, cooking, crafting, and gathering come together under one roof.

-Opening in spring of 2026 in Easthampton, Farm Kitchen Workshop will be an extension of our Williamsburg farm and a home for the hospitality and creative side of our work.
-The space is designed to support small-batch baked goods production, ready-to-eat foods, expanded woodworking capacity, and the thing that brings it all together: events and experiences centered around farm and food.
+Opening in spring of 2026 in Easthampton, Farm Kitchen Workshop will be an extension and expansion of our Williamsburg farm and a home for the hospitality and creative side of our work.

 At Farm Kitchen Workshop, we will: